 Balance Date means the 31st day of May in each year or such other balance date as the Board may determine from time to time.

+Contact Details means an electronic address and a telephone number.

+Contact Person means a person holding the position of a contact person for the Society being the person whom the Registrar can contact when needed.

+Decision Maker has the meaning set out in Rule 53.11.

 Director means each person appointed as a Director of the Society.